-Amendment No. 1 \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 1-32740 ENERGY TRANSFER EQUITY, L.P.
-(Exact name of registrant as specified in its charter) Delaware 30-0108820 (State or other jurisdiction of incorporation or organization) Identification No.) 3738 Oak Lawn Avenue, Dallas, Texas 75219 (Address of principal executive offices) (zip code) Registrant's telephone number, including area code: (214) 981-0700 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Units New York Stock Exchange Name of each exchange on which registered New York Stock Exchange Securities registered pursuant to section 12(g) of the Act: None Indic ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆 Indic ate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 the p ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during receding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for ast 90 days.
-Yes \boxtimes No \square subm ate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be itted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit sost such files).
-Yes 🗵 No 🗆 ate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of egistrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form .

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer Non-accelerated filer \Box Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E xchange Act).
-Yes □ No ⊠ The aggregate market value as of June 30, 2010, of the registrant's Common Units held by non-affiliates of the registrant, based on the reported closing price of such Common Units on the New York Stock Exchange on such date, was \$3.83 billion.
+michani ✓ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 ' , or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 C 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF Commission file n number 1-11727 ENERGY TRANSFE R PARTNERS, L.P.
+(Exact name of registrant a • Delaware 73-1493906 (state or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 3738 Oak Lawn Avenue (Address of principal exec Registrant's telephone number, incl luding area code: (214) 981-0700 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Units Name of each exchange on which registered New York Stock Exchange Securities registered pursuant to g Indicate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Se Indicate by check mark whether the registrant (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was required the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and possubmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Rethe registrant's knowledge, in definitive proxy or information statements incorpora $10$ -K. $\square$ definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark w thether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No ⊠ The aggregate market value as of June 30, 2010, of the registrant's Common Units held by non-affiliates of the registrant, based on the reported closing price of such Common Units on the New York Stock Exchange on such date, was \$6.00 billion.
 Common Units held by each executive officer and director and by each person who owns 5% or more of the outstanding Common Units have been excluded in that such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.
-At February 22, 2011, the registrant had 222,942,708 Common Units outstanding.
+At February 22, 2011, the registrant had 193,772,522 Common Units outstanding.